harveyai/biglaw-bench/README.md

 ### 2. BigLaw Bench — Workflows
 BigLaw Bench Workflows represent a set of composite legal tasks that are used to evaluate agentic systems.
 We currently provide benchmarks for:

-#### SPA Deal Points
-Evaluates the ability of LLM agents to extract a variety of standard deal points from a dataset of Share Purchase Agreements (SPAs).
+- **SPA Deal Points:** Evaluates the ability of LLM agents to extract a variety of standard deal points from a dataset of Share Purchase Agreements (SPAs).

+### 3. BigLaw Bench — Retrieval
+BigLaw Bench Retrieval is a set of datasets and tasks for benchmarking the quality of retrieval systems.
+We currently provide benchmarks for:

+- **Contracts:** Complex documents (e.g., hundreds of pages and potentially hundreds of thousands of tokens of text) with cross-references and defined terms which must be tracked to effectively contextualize relevant text.
+We currently support two types of contracts -- Merger Agreements and SPAs.

+- **Discovery Emails:** Relatively short documents that come in high-volume and have complex relationships (e.g., email threads) and rich metadata (sender, recipient, attachments) essential to identifying relevant messages.

 ## Evaluation Methodology
 Each task in BigLaw Bench is assessed using custom-designed rubrics that measure: